jsommers/switchyard/documentation/reference.rst

    Switchyard program.
 Using methods on this object, a user can send/receive packets and query the device for what interfaces are available and how they are configured.

+.. todo:: any thing to mention about real/test differences with llnet?

 .. _pktlib: